 There’s surgical treatment available.
-You can have the nerves severed.
+You can have the affected nerves severed.
 Possible side effects include trouble swallowing, trouble breathing, and facial paralysis.
 I haven’t signed up.

 I get that other people’s problems are not our problems.
 We can’t fix everything for everyone, and my pain is my issue.
 I deal with it.
 But I wish, sometimes, that people wouldn’t assume I’m overreacting or have a low pain threshold when I can’t maintain the stiff upper lip.
 I’m not that desperate for attention.
 I’m not faking it when I flinch nor courting drama when I involuntarily convulse.
 And yes, your cousin’s neighbour’s sister’s migraines sound awful too, and I’m glad giving up wheat helped.

 I don’t need sympathy.
 Okay, maybe a little.
 Coddling when you feel punk is nice.
 But understanding, that’s an ice cream sundae with sprinkles on top.
 Or cheesecake.
 Whatever dessert’s your jam (even jam).
 And if I never hear “again?” when I tell people my neuralgia has flared, that’d be great.
 Chronic means chronic, in case you were curious. *

-I get that my pain is a source of irritation and frustration for those around me.
+I get that my pain can be a source of irritation and frustration for those around me.
 I’m sorry that people with chronic conditions are an inconvenience.
 Perhaps, instead of getting irritated and impatient, the people who aren’t afflicted could try empathy?
-Or even patience and a non-loaded silence?
+Or even patient and a non-loaded silence?

 Be kind.
 You never know what someone is going through.